 In this session, I’ll share some research-based guidelines on how interface design can support both the cognitive and affective aspects of learning.
 In the second part I will invite participants to share their experiences and ideas for how we can help a field in “elearning interface design” take shape.

 This seminar will be available live online at http://webconf.ucc.usyd.edu.au/seminar-room2

 T: 9351 2612

 Dorian Peters is a User Experience designer, writer and pioneer of Learning Interface Design.
-She currently directs online strategy at the University of Sydney's Faculty of Education.
+She currently directs online strategy at the University of Sydney's School of Education and Social Work.
 She is a member of the Centre for Research on Computer Supported Learning and Cognition.
 She publishes articles on various aspects of design in journals, conferences and trade magazines and has been sharing her professional research on her blog at eLearningInterfaceDesign.com since 2005.